-The bulk density of a material is the ratio of the mass to the volume (including the interparticulate void volume) of an untapped powder sample.
+The bulk density of a material.
+It is the ratio of the mass to the volume (including the inter-particle void volume) of an untapped powder sample.

-The bulk density is given in g/ml.
-The bulk density depends on both the density of the powder particles and on the arrangement of the powder particles.
-The bulk density is influenced by the preparation, treatment and storage of the sample material.
-A method for measuring the bulk and tapped density of powders is described in the European Pharmacopoeia chapter 2.9.34.
+Bulk density depends on the density of the powder particles and their arrangement and the results are influenced by the preparation, treatment and storage of the sample material.
+The method used for measuring the bulk and tapped density of powders is described in the European Pharmacopoeia Chapter 2.9.34.